 Ask your dentist if you have any questions about your cleaning.
-If you're a Cigna customer and need more information or have questions about your plan coverage, call the toll-free number on your dental ID card.
-A customer service representative is available to help you 24 hours a day, seven days a week.
+If you're a Cigna customer and need more information or have questions about your plan coverage, call the toll-free number on your Cigna Dental ID card.
+A customer service representative is available to help you 24 hours a day, 365 days a year.

 - Nearly half of adults more than 30 years old have some form of gum disease.1

-- The risk of gum disease increases with age: over 70% of adults more than 65 years old have it.1
+- The risk of gum disease increases with age—68% of adults older than 65 years old have it.2

-- People with gum disease may be more likely to develop complications with heart disease or diabetes.1
+- People with gum disease may be more likely to develop complications with heart disease or diabetes.2

-- Women with gum disease may be more likely to go into preterm labor and deliver low birth weight babies.2
+- Women with gum disease may be more likely to go into preterm labor and deliver low birth weight babies.3

 This information is for educational purposes only and is not medical advice.
 Always consult with your dentist for appropriate examinations, treatment, testing, and care recommendations.